Liam-Key24/Portfolio/README.md

 - **Features**: New interactive elements and content.
 - **Performance**: Optimizations for faster load times and smoother interactions.

 Feel free to explore, provide feedback, or join me on this development journey.
-Your insights are invaluable as I work towards making this project better with each iteration.
+Your insights are valuable as I work towards improving this project with each iteration.

 ## Getting Involved

 If you’re interested in contributing or just want to track progress, check back regularly.
 Contributions, suggestions, and critiques are always welcome!

-## Contact

-For any questions or to offer feedback, please reach out to [your-email@example.com](mailto:your-email@example.com).

 Happy exploring!